kesac/Loremaker/README.md

 ```

 ## Generating Contextual Text
+`TextChain` can be used to tie together multiple `TextTemplates` in a sequence.
+Square brackets (`[` and `]`) can be used to mark certain words as contextual towards text further down the chain.
+This is useful when wanting to generate specific text that references previously generated text.
+Here is an example:
 ```C#
 var chain = new TextChain()
             .Append("{subject} {raised} in {birthplace} near {place}.", x => x